self-host/self-host/docs/tools_of_the_trade.md

 See Swagger Codegen at [Swagger.io](https://swagger.io/tools/swagger-codegen/) for details.

+## Questions and Answers

-**Q**: Why v3?
+#### Why v3?
 Why not v2?
-**A**: We choose OpenAPI v3 (released in 2017) over v2 (released in 2014), as the structure is easier to work with compared to v2.
+We choose OpenAPI v3 (released in 2017) over v2 (released in 2014), as the structure is easier to work with compared to v2.
 Knowing fully well that there are fewer alternatives when it comes to generating the server code.
 We still think that v3 is such an improvement over v2 that this limitation is worth it.

 # Go (the language)